Top 10 Non-Trading Udemy Courses To Make You A Rounded Trader

 Cognitive biases like anchoring and recency are obstacles to a trader’s success.
 These biases cause traders to evaluate their performance incorrectly.

-To develop a long-term trading approach that works, you need to avoid succumbing to cognitive biases.
-While we can never rid ourselves of such prejudices completely, it pays to stay vigilant.
+To develop a long-term trading approach that works, you must avoid succumbing to cognitive biases.
+While we can never completely rid ourselves of such prejudices, it pays to stay vigilant.

 This course explains four main cognitive biases and introduces debiasing tactics you can apply to overcome them.